 North American Harvard MKIII

-The RNZAF operated a total of 202 Harvards between 1941-77.
-Originally reserved for advanced pilot training during World War Two, the Harvard later became the RNZAF’s principle initial pilot training aircraft.
+The distinctive growl of the North American Harvard was a familiar sound in the skies above Christchurch for over three decades.
+Reserved for advanced single-engine flying training during World War Two, the Harvard later became the RNZAF’s principal initial pilot training aircraft.

 Developed in the mid-1930s, the Harvard was designed specifically as an advanced pilot trainer that had all the attributes, and much of the equipment, of an operational combat aircraft.
 The rapid increase in the need for training aircraft early in World War Two, both in the United States and in Britain, led to large orders being placed for the Harvard.